interaction-lab/OpenHMI/Robot Server Codebase/README.md

 # How It Works

-It starts Blossom then starts an HTTP web server.
+It starts Blossom in a sub-process then starts an HTTP web server.
-Whenever the server receives a request, it ask Blossom play a sequence.
+Whenever the server receives a request, it asks Blossom play a sequence through standard input.
-So that, OpenSense can send messages to Blossom by making HTTP requests.
+With that, OpenSense can send messages to Blossom by making HTTP requests.

 # Prerequisites